byishimo1234-glitch/alu-shell/init_files_variables_and_expansions/README.md

-File that Create a script that counts the number of directories in the PATH.
+File that Create a script that lists environment variables.